openxc/vi-firmware/docs/config/reference.rst

 =============

 The ``extra_sources`` key is an optional list of C++ source files that should be injected into the generated ``signals.cpp`` file.
-These may include value handlers, message handlers, initializers or custom loopers.
+These may include signal decoders, message handlers, initializers or custom loopers.

 Commands
 ========